 Office: AUD 106

-You are expected to come prepared for class: This involves reading the assigned texts, listening carefully to your peers, and contributing your views in a collegiate and stimulating way.
+Students are expected to come prepared for class: This involves reading the assigned texts, listening carefully to their peers, and contributing their views in a collegiate and stimulating way.
 Attendance is mandatory.

 Distribution of Points:

 Mid-Term Exam 200 Points

 Community Reading Project 300 Points

 Total 1000 Points

 Response Journals(100 Points): Every week you will turn in a journal responding to the readings assigned for the week.
 The journal should be minimum two pages, double-spaced, font 12 Times.
 Following are some, but not all, questions you may consider: